 Students should refer to the appropriate Academic Calendar for important dates.

 Students with unfulfilled obligations to Ohlone College may not be allowed to register until their obligations are fulfilled.
 Registration holds may be placed on student records for financial obligations such as unpaid enrollment, fees, library fines, bad checks, or for disciplinary actions.
 Students must arrange for removal of all holds in order to register for classes and/or request transcripts.

-It is the student's responsibility to be aware of the Academic Regulations listed in on the College website and in the Ohlone College Catalog.
+It is the student's responsibility to be aware of the Academic Regulations listed in on the College website the printed Class Schedule, and in the Ohlone College Catalog.